Return to Main

 Gameathon dates for 2025 are: January 4, February 1, March 1, April 5, May 3, June 7, July 5, August 2, October 4, November 1, and December 6.
 Council Con will be held September 5-7, replacing that month's Gameathon.
 We generally ask for events three weeks ahead of time, and post the schedule the week before game day; both announcements are sent via our mailing list.
 You can submit events through our Google form, and preregister for events on our signup spreadsheet.
 If you have any questions or comments, please send them to our GAT email address: game-a-thon [at] swa-gaming [dot] org.

-Gameathon schedule: June 7, 2025
+Gameathon schedule: August 2, 2025

 Morning Session (11 am - 4 pm)

-Call of Cthulhu: Dark Lullaby
+Call of Cthulhu: Aurora Blue

 Thomas Fisher

-4 players, age 14+, beginners welcome.
-Link: Publisher
+5 players, age 14+, beginners welcome.

 6 players, age 10+, beginners welcome.
 Link: Warhorn